sjsarsa/edm_eeg_confusion_detection/README.md

 The models are all tested by 5-fold cross-validation and the results can be seen in the image below.
 ![Whoops!](https://github.com/taikamurmeli/edm_eeg_confusion_detection/blob/master/plots_and_images/plot_original_data.png)

+From the plot we can see that the best models here (GBT, SVC) achieve near 70% accuracy.
+When compared to Zhuoheng et al's reported results (picture below), the SVC performs similarly but interestingly our KNN performs clearly better than the one in the paper.
+The paper doesn't report KNN configuration, but their [code](https://github.com/nateanl/EEG_Classification/blob/master/KNN.py) uses sklearn default methods which might explain the differences (TODO: find out).

+### Trying to reproduce Confused or not confused? -paper's results

 ## Leveraging subtitle information
 ### Generating subtitle imbeddings